Genuinely ‘deforestation-free’ palm oil products are problematic to guarantee, according to a new study.

 Lead author Joss Lyons-White, from the Grantham Institute – Climate Change and the Environment and the Department of Life Sciences at Imperial, said: “Deforestation-free palm oil is possible, but our study found it is very challenging for companies to guarantee at present.

 “For example, supply chains are so complex that tracing palm oil back to source is very difficult – lots of trade may occur between different parties before manufacturing, where the palm oil is used in many different products for different purposes.
-This makes it hard to know exactly where the original oil was from – and whether it was linked to deforestation or not.
+This makes it hard to know exactly where the original oil was from – and whether it was linked to deforestation or not."

-“However, simply banning palm oil is unlikely to be the answer.
+Joss, who is studying on the Science and Solutions for a Changing Planet Doctoral Training Partnership, funded by NERC, added: “However, simply banning palm oil is unlikely to be the answer.
 Instead, we need to find ways to ensure commitments can be implemented more effectively.”

 Defining the issues